 A thing, in Bubble, is an entry in the database.
 For instance, a specific car created by a user in our example.
 This concept is defined for convenience to name database entries.
 In the Bubble editor, you'll see in many places mentions to 'things', and as soon as you define a type of content that can be applied in the context, 'thing' will be replaced by the type name, for instance 'car'.

-Each thing in Bubble gets a unique ID assigned when it gets created.
+Each thing in Bubble also gets a unique ID assigned when it gets created - this has the format of a long string of seemingly random numbers with an "x" in the middle.
 Using this field isn't common, but in some cases, if you need a way to uniquely identify a thing, you can use the 'unique id' field.